Tripwire concert series

 Buxton Contemporary is fully wheelchair accessible.
 Find detailed information about building access and available resources on our Visit page.
 Please contact the gallery at buxton-contemporary@unimelb.edu.au or on 03 9035 9339 if you have any questions or would like to request an accommodation.

+Joseph Lallo is a Senior Lecturer and Associate Director at the Melbourne Conservatorium of Music and Artistic Director of the Melbourne International Saxophone Festival.
 Passionate about performing new Australian music, he has commissioned and premiered over 70 works for saxophone, and his recording for ABC Classic was featured on both the ABC ‘Best of Australian Classical Music’ and ‘Swoon’ playlists.
 Joseph is a member of the Australian Saxophone Quartet, recently touring throughout Asia and Australia and recording their debut album, Echo Chamber.
 He is featured on Nat Bartsch’s album, Hope Renewed, and in 2023 toured the United States where he launched his new album, Traces, featuring all new music for two saxophones and piano.